isaac-sim2real/sage/docs/NEW_ROBOT.md

 All robot assets are stored under the `<REPO_ROOT>/assets` folder.
 The robot asset must be in **USD format** for compatibility with Isaac Sim.

+> **Tip:** If your robot is available in the [Isaac Sim Robot Assets](https://docs.isaacsim.omniverse.nvidia.com/latest/assets/usd_assets_robots.html), use it directly with the corresponding placeholder.
+Otherwise, proceed with the conversion steps below.

 ### 1.1 Convert from Existing Model

 The robot asset needs to be in **USD format**.
 Isaac Sim provides various tools to import from different robot representations, including **URDF**, **MJCF**, and direct import from selective CAD platforms.
 For details, please refer to the [official Isaac Sim documentation](https://docs.isaacsim.omniverse.nvidia.com/latest/importer_exporter/importers_exporters.html).